Da-Fecto/TextformatterImageInterceptor/README.md

 To enable tagged sets, the image field need "Use Tags?" to be checked.
 Go to setup, then fields go to your image field and under the details tab check "Use Tags?".

 Taged sets are a good way to escape the default image behaviour.
 Say you have a bunch of nicely ordered images on the page, but you want to show a company logo on 150px floated left.
 With tagged sets it's no problem. type: (logo 150px left) on one line and you've created your first set.

+If you want captions for a tagged set, keep in mind that captions need at least 1 class.
+The format to enter:
+*caption.class-name*.

+For an image wrapper we use the same rules.
+The only difference is we start typing *wrapper* followed by class names starting with a dot. example: wrapper.logo.stand-out.

 You can have a multitude of sets, every set on it's own line.
 Every set needs at least a *tag-name* and a *pixel width*.